sciZer0/7/v/README.md

 * highly-just
 * highly-efficient

-High (even **extreme**) efficiency of the blockchain is also achieved through the use of the new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).
+Specifically such a high (even **extreme**) efficiency of the blockchain is achieved also through the use of the new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).

 Importantly, from day one, the blockchain has over **100 million people** equally owning the blockchain's native token.

-*There are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses for the fair token-airdrop, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*
+*There are ideas /solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses for the fair token-airdrop, and also on how over 2,000,000 of those people might become an especially-powerful driving-force of the blockchain*.

 As its native token the blockchain has **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

 In other words, the permissionless, cheapest-to-globally-transfer token with the powerfully-decreasing total supply.

-The U blockchain is simultaneously:

-* highly-decentralized
-* highly-democratic (**new**)
-* highly-sustainable
-* highly-efficient (**new**)
-* with the bandwidth of over 50,000 TPS
-* with the lowest transaction fees (**new**)
-* with the native, powerfully-decreasing total-supply token (**new**)
-* with over 100,000,000 owners of the native token (**new**)
-* with the best Gini coefficient (**new**)

-The blockchain provides more democracy and more fairness, hopefully making the whole system more suitable for the future, for the next generations.

-The narrative defined by the blockchain involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.
+Along with — or in spite of — being highly-efficient and highly-just, the U blockchain provides extremely-high incentives to the early blockchain contributors, and also high incentives to each contributor.

-The blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — plus, making **billions of people** also able to benefit from it.
+The blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — making **billions of people** also able to  benefit from it.

-The U blockchain provides extremely-generous incentives to the early protocol contributors.
+The narrative defined by the blockchain also involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.